Gorgopotamos (river): History

 The railway bridge over the river is famous for one of the biggest sabotage acts of World War II, "Operation Harling".

 Operation Harling was a British mission and 150 Greek partisans blew it up on 25 November 1942, cutting off German supplies being transported between Athens and Thessaloniki (mostly headed for Africa).
 The blast destroyed two of the six piers of the bridge.
 The IV Ferrovieri Battalion, of the Ferrovieri Engineer Regiment of the Royal Italian Army repaired the bridge in 19 days, replacing the destroyed piers with the still existing steel girders.
 The area around the bridge is now a monument.

 The engineer who designed and built the original bridge was an Italian immigrant and Gorgopotamos local by the name of Agostino Tacconi, who used clever engineering at the time utilising unique parts making the bridge difficult to reconstruct in a timely manner.
-The British forces found this to be ideal as the Germans could not reconstruct it.
+The British forces found this to be ideal as the occupation forces could not easily reconstruct it.